 Significance

-This study will contribute to a gap in the research of 18 to 24-year-old young persons' of Trinidad and Tobago by identifying a relationship between Depression, Anxiety, and stress and the COVID-19 pandemic lockdown based on the research questions.
+This study will contribute to a gap in the research of 18 to 24-year-old young persons' of Trinidad and Tobago by identifying factors related to mental health struggles among persisting after the COVID-19 pandemic lockdown based on the research questions.

 Research Questions

-RQ1.
-What is the relationship between Depression and Covid-19 lockdown among 18 to 24-year-olds in Trinidad and Tobago?
+RQ1: How do 18-24 year olds describe their experiences during the COVID-19 lockdowns in Trinidad and Tobago?

-RQ2.
-What is the relationship between Anxiety and Covid-19 lockdown among 18 to 24-year-olds in Trinidad and Tobago?
+RQ2: What mental health struggles do 18-24 year olds experience persisting after the COVID-19 lockdowns in Trinidad and Tobago?

-RQ3.
-What is the relationship between Stress and Covid-19 lockdown among 18 to 24-year-olds in Trinidad and Tobago?
+RQ3: What spiritual resources are 18-24 year olds utilizing to address persisting mental health struggles after the COVID-19 lockdowns in Trinidad and Tobago?

 Research Methodology

-This study will utilize a quantitative methodology because hypotheses derived from research questions will be tested using statistical analysis.
-The study will use a Correlational Research Design to explore the relationship between the mental health of young people 18 to 24 yrs. and Covid-19 lockdown.
+This study will utilize a qualitative methodology and a Basic Qualitative Research Design to explore the mental health struggles of young people 18 to 24 years old persisting after the Covid-19 lockdowns in Trinidad and Tobago.
 Theoretical /Conceptual Framework

-This study is framed by the Biopsychosocial theories of mental illness because the Bio Psychosocial theory guides us in understanding that a person’s genetic makeup, that is, how they manage their thoughts, feelings and behaviors, as well as their social environment can have an impact on their mental health (Cooper, Tatlow-Golden, pp. 214-218).
+The Biopsychosocial theories of mental illness frame this study because the Bio Psychosocial theory guides us in understanding that a person’s genetic makeup, that is, how they manage their thoughts, feelings and behaviors, as well as their social environment can have an impact on their mental health (Cooper, Tatlow-Golden, pp. 214-218).
 According to Armstrong and Summers (2020), "biological, psychological, and social factors are all central to every mental illness" (p.
 82).

 Mental illness has been the main obstacle to the health, wellness, and productivity of young persons worldwide (McGorry et al., 2022, para.1).
 This includes the age group 18 to 25 year-olds on which we are focusing our study.
 McGorry et al. posited that their data showed that 50% of mental disorders occur before age 15 and 75% by age 25.
 They also asserted that 50% of this age group is affected by age 25.